 CONDUCTOR ALLAN YOUNG Allan studied at the Royal Scottish Academy of Music and Drama from the age of 16, and after graduation played with many orchestras including the Scottish Opera Orchestra.
 As an ongoing orchestral musician, he has performed with many of the local ensembles: Chansons, Perth Amateur Operatic Socitey, Perth Cathedral Operatic Sociaty, John Scrimger's Potted Palm Group and Perth Choral Socity.
 In 1984 he took up the poistion of string instructor for Perth & Kinross until 1996 when he was appointed Music Co-ordinator for P&K Education and Children's Services, leading a 29 strong team of instrumental teachers.
 In 2000 he succeeded Eoin Bennett as conductor of Perth Youth Orchestra, and led them not only in their music but also on tours all over UK and other countries in Europe, including Estonia, Poland, Germany and Italy.
 Allan was appointed conductor of PSO in 1998, and has presented many innovative and exciting concerts.
 Of his many strengths, he is treasured for his interpretation of the music, his ability to coax the best out of the orchestra, and for his unfailing good humour and encouragement.

 Allan's catchphrases and words of wisdom:- "Very, very good" "…..apart from that - very good, very good" "A little faster?"
-"Get the bowing right - the fingers will get the message" "Always beware of the upbeats" "Rests shouldn't be called rests, they should be called counting opportunities"
+"Get the bowing right - the fingers will get the message" "Always beware of the upbeats" "Rests shouldn't be called rests, they should be called counting opportunities" "Think of these fast notes as Stepping Stones"

 LEADER LORNA MCGOVERN Hailing from a family of musicians in Balfron Stirlingshire, Lorna began learning the violin at the age of 11, and was taught music by her mother Nan Mulgrew, who was an inspirational teacher for her and for many others.
 Lorna studied violin performance at the Royal Scottish Academy of Music and Drama with teacher Jerre Gibson, and has been a committed instrumental teacher for Perth and Kinross Education Authority since 1992.
 Lorna was invited to become leader of Perth Symphony Orchestra in 1996.
 As well as her leader and teaching abilities, Lorna is much admired for her exquisite and entrancing solo performances.